1. Keeping a curious mind

 “I have no special talents.
 I am only passionately curious.” – Albert Einstein

-If you open your mind and never stop learning, your mind will stretch and be open for more knowledge.
+If you open your mind and never stop learning, your mind will stretch and be open to more knowledge.
 You will relate and connect ideas, theories and concepts better.

 Embrace opportunities to learn something from people who have a deeper knowledge in certain areas.